xmartlabs/blog/_posts/2022-10-05-introducing-stock.md

 ```

 Now that we've done the hardest work, how should you use it?
-Stock provides some methods to get the data, but the most important one is `steam()`.
+Stock provides some methods to get the data, but the most important one is `stream()`.
 It returns a `Stream` of data containing the data state.

 This state has 3 possible values: